 Peer Recovery Support Services Supplement - Peer Support Services and Family Support Partners p.
-9 (06/28/2022)
+9 & 11 (06/28/2022)

-Peer Support Services and Family Support Partners are Peer Recovery Support Services and are non-clinical, peer to peer activities that engage, educate, and support a member's, and as applicable the caregiver's, self-help efforts to improve health, recovery, resiliency and wellness.
+Peer Support Services and Family Support Partners are Peer Recovery Support Services and are non-clinical, peer to peer activities that engage, educate, and support an member's, and as applicable the caregiver's, self-help efforts to improve health, recovery, resiliency and wellness.
 Supervision and care coordination are required components of Peer Recovery Support Services.

 Family Support Partners is a strength-based individualized team-based Peer Recovery Support Service provided to the caregiver of Medicaid-eligible youth under age 21, with a mental health or substance use disorder or co-occurring mental health and substance use disorder that is the focus of support.
 The services provided to the caregiver must be directed exclusively toward the benefit of the Medicaid-eligible youth.
 Services are expected to improve outcomes for youth, especially those youth with complex needs who are involved with multiple systems, and increase the youth and family's confidence and capacity to manage their own services and supports while promoting recovery and healthy relationships.
-These services are rendered by a PRS who is (i) a parent of a minor or adult child with a similar a mental health or substance use disorder or co-occurring mental health and substance use disorder or co-occurring mental health and substance use disorder or co-occurring mental health or substance use disorder with a similar a mental health or substance use disorder or co-occurring mental health and substance use disorder with experience navigating substance use or behavioral health care services.
+These services are rendered by a PRS who is (i) a parent of a minor or adult child with a similar a mental health or substance use disorder or co-occurring mental health and substance use disorder with experience navigating substance use or behavioral health care services.